Nicolle90/CVRecipes/_posts/2021-03-09-never-judge-a-book-by-its-first-cover-but-what-about-the-second-cover.md

 ---
 layout: post
-title: Never judge a book by its first cover, but what about the second cover?
+title: Never judge a book by its first cover, but what about the mid-series cover change?
-date: 2021-03-09T11:32:18.102Z
+date: 2021-03-06T11:32:18.102Z
 title_color: "#ffffff"
 comments: false
 tags: